ronilaukkarinen/vscode-stylefmt/README.md

 ## 🖌 Advantages over prettier/stylelint - why use stylefmt?

-While you should definitely use [stylelint](https://stylelint.io/) for linting CSS/SCSS, for automatic formatting it's not the best solution.
-Prettier forces styles to certain format and it doesn't give you much options.
-It's tricky especially with SCSS mixins and map-gets where it may even break the formatting completely.
+While you should definitely use [stylelint](https://stylelint.io/) for linting CSS/SCSS, its `"source.fixAll.stylelint": true` can't really fix all.
+This plugin will fix the rest, indentations and positions etc. Trust me, you want these both.

+What about Prettier?
+Well, it forces styles to a certain format and it doesn't give you much options.
+It's tricky especially with SCSS mixins and map-gets where it may even break the formatting completely by forcibly lining them up into a single line.

-It's general knowledge that [stylefmt](https://github.com/morishitter/stylefmt) has not been updated since on 18 Oct 2018 which is a sad thing because basically it is just having old dependencies.
-However, there are still users who like to format their styles automatically and controlled with stylefmt so that's why this plugin relies on a fork of [stylefmt](https://github.com/ronilaukkarinen/stylefmt).
-The main goal is to keep this project active and alive.
+The official [stylefmt](https://github.com/morishitter/stylefmt) package has not been updated since on 18 Oct 2018.
+However, there are still users who like to format their styles automatically and controlled with stylefmt so that's why this plugin relies on a forked npm package, [@ronilaukkarinen/stylefmt](https://github.com/ronilaukkarinen/stylefmt).
+The main goal is to keep this project **active and alive**.

 The best thing in stylefmt is that it supports [stylelint](https://stylelint.io/) out-of-the-box without being too restrictive.

+## What about the versioning?

+Yeah, you noticed.
+It bumped from 2 to 6 on Feb 2021.
+This was an accident and it seems [it cannot be reversed](https://github.com/microsoft/vscode-vsce/issues/176).
+Blame one tired Friday.

 ## Top contributors